reubenson/reubenson.github.io/src/demos/_corner-anamorphosis-notes.md

 - `renderSchematic()` — draws the top-down scene diagram
 - `renderView3D()` — draws the 3D model (observer and overview modes)

+### Paint project — key functions
+- `splitPathIntoSubpaths(d)` — tokenises an SVG path `d` string and returns an array of sub-path `d` strings, each starting with an absolute `M`.
+Tracks current position through all command types so that relative `m` after `z` resolves to the correct absolute coordinate.
+- `pathToSVGMatrix(path, svgRoot)` — accumulates parent `<g transform="..."`
+  attribute matrices from the path element up to the SVG root, returning an `SVGMatrix` for use with `SVGPoint.matrixTransform()`.
+- `buildPaintJobJSON()` — for each `<path>` in `paintPaths`, splits it into sub-paths, samples each as N segments via a temporary DOM path element, applies the accumulated transform, and emits one layer per sub-path.

 ### Shared plotter functions
 - `plotJob(dryRun, project)` — builds the appropriate job JSON for the active project, POSTs it to the local server, then polls for status